JUST ACTS PROGRAMME

 WHERE WE ARE AT: SOCIO-LEGAL RESEARCH

-With support from IOM, and in association with The Governance and Justice Group, BBC Media Action and Translators without Borders, we will conduct in depth participatory socio-legal research with Rohingya communities to understand how people think about justice, crime, conflict, wrong doing and what people currently do to resolve problems – small and serious.
+With support from IOM, and in association with The Governance and Justice Group, BBC Media Action and Translators without Borders, we will conduct in depth participatory socio-legal research with Rohingya communities to understand how people think about justice, crime, conflict, wrong doing and what people currently do to resolve problems.

 For more information about our work with Rohingya Refugees, or to get involved or support us please get in touch with [email protected]